ADVERTISEMENT

 "To see a play, you must now pay with your privacy”: backlash over facial recognition expansion in London’s West End

-The UK’s biggest police force is to expand the use of static live facial recognition (LFR) cameras into some of London's busiest areas, prompting warnings that millions of shoppers and theatre goers could be scanned.
+The Met Police is extending its use of static live facial recognition cameras into some of London’s busiest areas, including the West End and Soho, prompting warnings that millions of shoppers and theatre goers could be scanned.

 Key takeaways: